Keyboard shortcuts

 multiply(10)

-# Multiplies each value by 2 (default factor)
+# Multiplies by 2 (default factor)

 # Overriding default value